backbone-paginator/backbone.paginator/README.rst

 ------------

 This is one of the areas where ``Backbone.PageableCollection`` truely shines.
-A Backbone.PageableCollection instance not only is capable of doing every a everything a plain Backbone.Collection is capable of doing for the current page, in client-mode, it is also capable of synchronizing changes and events across all pages.
-For example, you can add or remove a model from either ``PageableCollection`` instance, which is holding the current page, or the ``PageableCollection#fullCollection`` collection, which is plain Backbone.Collection holding the models for all the pages, and the appropriate events will be propagated to the other collection when appropriate.
-Any addition, removal, resets, model attribute changes and synchronization actions are communicated between the two collections.
+A ``Backbone.PageableCollection`` instance not only is capable of doing everything a plain ``Backbone.Collection`` is capable of doing for the current page, in client-mode, it is also capable of synchronizing changes and events across all of the pages.
+For example, you can add or remove a model from either a ``Backbone.PageableCollection`` instance, which is holding the current page, or the ``Backbone.PageableCollection#fullCollection`` collection, which is a plain ``Backbone.Collection`` holding the models for all of the pages.
+The appropriate events will be propagated to the other collection when appropriate.
+Any additions, removals, resets, model attribute changes and synchronization actions are communicated between the two collections.

 .. code-block:: javascript

    var books = new Books([
-     // bootstrap with all the models for all the pages here ], {
+     // bootstrap with all of the models for all of the pages here ], {
      state: {
        isClientMode: true,